This page gives a quick reference to various object types and concepts within the Palette platform.

 Tenant represents a customer or an organization in Palette.
 Palette is a multi-tenant platform.
 All tenant resources are isolated from other tenants.
 Each tenant has a unique encryption key to encrypt any sensitive data such as cloud credentials and tenant user information.
 Users from a tenant do not have access to resources in another tenant.

 Users are members of a tenant who are assigned roles that control their access within the platform.
 For example, users with the tenant admin role get permissions to perform all actions across all projects in the tenant whereas users assigned project roles, only get specific permission within the associated projects.
 The user's personal information (email, name) is treated as sensitive data and fully encrypted using the tenant's unique encryption key.

 A Team is a group of users.
 Users can be part of one or more teams.
 Teams provide a convenient way to control platform access for a group of users.
 Roles assigned to a team grant associated tenant or project permissions to all users that are part of the team.

 A Role is a collection of permissions.
-There are two kinds of roles in Spectro Cloud: tenant roles and project roles.
+There are two kinds of roles in Palette: tenant roles and project roles.
 Tenant roles are a collection of tenant-level permissions such as create a new user, add a new project, etc. Project roles consist of permissions for various actions within the scope of a project such as create a cluster profile, create a cluster, etc.

 Permissions are associated with specific actions within the platform such as Create New user in a tenant, Add a Cluster Profile in a project, View Clusters within a cluster, etc. Permissions are granted to the users and teams through roles.